In Nordics, many refugees encounter a paradise lost

 "That's not an issue related to how many refugees we take in.
 Rather it's about failures of integration."

-Discrimination, red tape, unions and strict labour laws that make it hard to hire cheap workers, combined with difficulties is learning native languages, have all contributed.
+Discrimination, red tape, unions and strict labor laws that make it hard to hire cheap workers, combined with difficulties is learning native languages, have all contributed.

 Swedes joke they have the best educated taxis drivers in the world.
 Iraqis with engineering degrees are not uncommon.